mumbleskates/bilrost/README.md

 ### Packages

-Prost can now generate code for `.proto` files that don't have a package spec.
+Bilrost can now generate code for `.proto` files that don't have a package spec.
-`prost` will translate the Protobuf package into a Rust module.
+`bilrost` will translate the Protobuf package into a Rust module.
 For example, given the `package` specifier:

 [package]: https://developers.google.com/protocol-buffers/docs/proto#packages